Marshland, Wisconsin: History

-The Green Bay & Minnesota Railroad laid tracks from Merrillian Junction to join with the La Crosse, Trempealeau, & Prescott Railroad at Marshland in 1873.
+In 1873, the Green Bay & Minnesota Railroad laid tracks from Merrillian Junction to join with the La Crosse, Trempealeau, & Prescott Railroad at Marshland.
 That railroad was built to reach Winona, Minnesota and the Winona and St. Peter Railroad.
-This became part of the Green Bay and Western Railroad.
+It later became part of the Green Bay and Western Railroad.

 A post office called Marshland was established in 1875, and remained in operation until it was discontinued in 1904.
-The community was named from the fact adjacent farmland was once a marsh.
+The community was named because the surrounding farmland was once a marsh.